Superformula/cloud-backend-test/README.md

 ## Structure of the folder `/src/server`

 At the very root of this folder, besides all its other folders, we have the two possible entry points of our application: `backend-lambda.ts` and `dev-server.ts`.
-The first one is meant to run in a AWS Lambda, and the second one to run locally (even though it will try to use resources at AWS anyways, such as DynamoDB).
+The first one is meant to run in an AWS Lambda, and the second one to run locally (even though it will try to use resources at AWS anyways, such as DynamoDB).
 The _Apollo_ setup that is shared between these two files is also in this folder (`apollo-server-config.ts`).

 ### `.../data-source-models`